 Just a few problems that come to mind:

 - In the previous section we have calculated break-even points, but the results of these calculations are deep down in rows 76-80.
 You have to scroll down every time you want to see them.
 We should display the B/E's at the top next to the other results.

-- Conversely, the chart’s background calculations are not really interesting themselves and you would rarely want to see the values in real world use, but they occupy a prominent area starting with row 11.
+- Conversely, the chart's background calculations are not really interesting on their own and you would rarely want to see the values in real world use, but they occupy a prominent area starting with row 11.
 We should shift them down and make space for more interesting things – for example, we can move the chart itself to the left and make it bigger.

 - Similarly, the combo box text inputs in cells I3-I4 don't need to be there in the middle in direct view.
 Let's move them out of sight.

 These are just some of the things which we can easily fix and make the spreadsheet cleaner and easier to use.
 I won't be providing detailed instructions, because, firstly, layout and visual design are often matters of personal preference, and, secondly, there is nothing too complicated.

 Just one hint: When moving cells to a different location, it is better to do so by inserting and deleting cells, rows, or columns, than copy and paste the cells' content – you won't break the references in formulas.